Robustness measures for quantifying nonlocality

 \section{Introduction}

 Bell's theorem, which is a seminal principle in quantum physics, states that certain quantum correlations cannot be simulated using local hidden variables (LHVs) model~\cite{Bell1964,Bell1966,Brunner2014}.
 This conflict arises when the predictions of quantum theory for the behavior of entangled systems contradict the assumptions of LHV.
-Violations of Bell inequalities, derived under the assumption of the LHVs, indicate that nature is incompatible with the LHV model, a phenomenon often referred to as (Bell) nonlocality.
+Violations of Bell inequalities, derived under the assumption of the LHVs, indicate that nature is incompatible with the LHV models, a phenomenon often referred to as (Bell) nonlocality.
 Many experiments have been conducted to confirm the nonclassicality of nature~\cite{Hensen2015,Giustina2015,Shalm2015}.

 Beyond its fundamental significance, the amount of Bell violations is considered an information-theoretic resource that enables various cryptographic tasks, such as device-independent (DI) quantum key distribution \cite{Acin2007,Pironio2009,Pirandola2020} and DI quantum random number generation \cite{Zhao2018,Pironio2010,Herrero2017}.
-Due to impossibility of implementing these DI tasks using classical communications, nonlocality is considered as a valuable quantum resource that empowers quantum advantages unattainable by classical systems.
+Due to the impossibility of implementing these DI tasks using classical communications, nonlocality is considered as a valuable quantum resource that empowers quantum advantages unattainable by classical systems.

-Quantum resources are primarily defined as the complement of a free set without quantitative approaches.
-In our framework, nonlocality is defined as the incompatibility with LHV model.
-Resource theories provide a rigorous framework for comparing quantum resources and exploring available capabilities for information processing.
+Quantum resources are primarily defined as the complement of a free set. { In this framework, a quantum object is considered free if it can be realized using only the allowed set of physical operations.
+The collection of all such free objects forms the free set, while any object outside this set is regarded as a resource.
+An operation is classified as free if it cannot create a resource from any free object.} Resource theories provide a rigorous framework for comparing quantum resources and exploring available capabilities for information processing.
 Furthermore, by restricting free operations to currently feasible operations, researchers can analyze quantum advantages achievable in specific information tasks from an operational perspective.
-From these perspectives, many resource theories have been established for quantifying quantum resources, such as entanglement \cite{Vedral1998,Plenio2007,Horodecki2009}, coherence \cite{Johan2006,Baumgratz2014,Streltsov2017} and nonlocality \cite{de_Vicente2014,Brito2018,Camalet2020,Wolfe2020}.
+From these perspectives, many resource theories have been established for quantifying quantum resources, such as entanglement \cite{Vedral1998,Plenio2007,Horodecki2009}, coherence \cite{Johan2006,Baumgratz2014,Streltsov2017} and nonlocality \cite{de_Vicente2014,Brito2018,Camalet2020,Wolfe2020,Patryk2021}.